Contents

 Choosing the Right Time and Setting

-There is no right answer regarding the best time to bring up Life Alert.
+There is no right answer regarding the best time to talk about medical alert systems.
 In some cases, an accident or a fall may have already happened, so bringing up the need for a medical alert device is a daily, if not weekly, occurrence.
 Keep an open mind, and decide whether you want to approach it casually or as part of a more formal discussion.
 It might be worthwhile to connect with friends or family who have been in a similar situation to inform your next steps.

 Framing the Conversation Positively